Master's Programme in Archaeology

 120 credits

 Archaeology is the only discipline within the humanities that covers all of human history.
-The Master's Programme in Archaeology, lets you analyse historical processes and phenomena.
-Using methods from the natural sciences, the programme gives you a broad education within the cultural heritage, history and environment studies.
+The Master's Programme in Archaeology lets you analyse historical processes and phenomena.
+Using methods from the natural sciences, the programme gives you a broad education in cultural heritage, history and environment studies.
 The programme is vocational, but will also provide you with research skills.

 - Location